Lanssens/aem-start-stop/README.md

 # aem-start-stop
-Python scripts that start and stop AEM ( and my project specific services )
+Python scripts that starts and stops AEM ( and my project specific services )

 ## Installation
 You need to have python2 installed